AtomicReact/AtomicReact/docs/README.md

 * **Fast to Get Started**: Install and run!
 * **Strong Ecosystem**:
-    *  Build encapsulated Atoms that manage their own state, then compose them to make complex UIs.
+    *  Build encapsulated Atoms, then compose them to make complex UIs.
     *  Easy to use Atoms from other developers
     *  Atom is made by structure, logic and style!
 In our words: Atom = { html, js, css }
 * **Don't waste time recompiling**: Code and view in same time with HotReload feature
 * **NodeJs Modules Compatibility**: Easy to build with Express, Gulp, Grunt, UglifyJS2, ...
 * **Fast Front-End Development**: Create once, reuse afterwards
 * **Organized**: Each part in its own directory
-* **Build from what you already know**: HTML, CSS and JAVASCRIPT
 * **Share**: Fast to share your Atoms with others developers.

 ## Requirements